 Whatever the case, our specially trained oral surgeons and periodontists at your local National Dental Care practice are available to determine the right course of action for your oral health needs.

-Our specially-trained oral surgeons and periodontists at your local National Dental Care / DB Dental practice are available to dive deeper into bone grafting procedures that are specifically for you.
 Note: Any surgical or invasive procedure carries risks.
-Before proceeding with a surgical or invasive procedure, you should seek a second opinion from an appropriately qualified health practitioner.
+Before proceeding with a surgical or invasive procedure, always seek a second opinion from a qualified health practitioner.